 How scores are updated

 Sub-criteria and dimension scores are reviewed on an ongoing basis.
 Changes are logged in the defi-risk-scores.json source file with a bumped lastUpdated date.
-Major changes (Chaos Labs departing Aave, Drift being attacked, a new audit round published) trigger same-day re-scoring.
+Major changes (Chaos Labs departing Aave, Drift being attacked, the April 2026 Kelp / LayerZero incident, a new audit round published) trigger same-day re-scoring.
 Minor drift is re-evaluated weekly.

 The framework itself is versioned.
 The current version (v2) was published in April 2026 after decomposing the original six-dimension aggregate scores into the twenty sub-criteria documented here.